Guides

 • Add an HTTP client like curl, requests, or axios to your project.

-• Store the key as an environment variable, such as ABSTRACT_API_KEY, to avoid hard codes.
+• Store the key as an environment variable to avoid hard-code placement in your code.

-• Parse the JSON response and check the 'valid' field before you persist data or trigger other actions.
+• Parse the JSON response and check the "valid" field before you use the data.

 import os, requests